 Dal Makhani

-This restaurant-style Dal Makhani is rich, creamy, and packed with North Indian flavor.
+This wonderful Dal Makhani is rich, creamy, and packed with North Indian flavor.
 It’s a slow-cooked dish that tastes even better the next day!
 Enjoy with naan, tandoori roti or rice.
 It’s a perfect treat for friends and family.

 Spiced Nuts in Garlic Ghee